Skip to content

 UAV Position Correction

-The main disadvantage of the Inertial Navigation System is error accumulation (drift).
-Over time, small sensor inaccuracies add up, and the drone's actual position begins to differ from the calculated one.
-Therefore, in modern UAVs, the INS typically works in conjunction with other systems for periodic coordinate correction.
+The main drawback of an inertial navigation system is error accumulation (drift).
+Over time, small sensor inaccuracies accumulate, and the real drone position begins to differ from the calculated one.
+Therefore, in modern UAVs, INS usually operates together with other systems for periodic position correction.

 Possible correction sources: